X’s new location disclosure policy: What does it mean for safety?

 Another verified page, @sam_uel_best appears to be of a woman named Sarah Ali, whose bio reads “a Gazan woman, still resilient”.
 The account reposts links to different fundraisers, not just for Gaza, but also for local causes in the US.
 Most of these links are inactive.
 The About This Account page says that this account is based in Nigeria.

-The Israeli Foreign Ministry has responded to these claims in X post, stating: “New X feature ripped mask off countless fake ‘Gazan’ accounts.
+The Israeli Foreign Ministry has responded to these claims in an X post, stating: “New X feature ripped mask off countless fake ‘Gazan’ accounts.
 Some chap posting from Pakistan, another in London.
 Another manipulative abuser somewhere else.
 All claiming to be suffering in Gaza while in the comfort of some coffee shop far away.”

 However, many people use VPN [virtual private network] services, which mask their IP addresses and hide their locations when they are browsing the internet.
 This can also spoof the location online and show it to be different from the actual location of the user.